divyanshu512-gif/Hotel-Booking/README.md

 ## Suggestions

 **1**.
 Cancellation rates rise as the price does.
 In order to prevent cancellations of reservations, hotels could work on thier pricing strategies and try to lower the rates for specific hotels based on locations.
-They can also provide some discounts to the
+They can also provide some discounts to the consumer